owenshen24/golb/contents/muse/Interpretability-in-ML:-A-Broad-Overview.md

 title: Interpretability in ML: A Broad Overview

 This blog post is my attempt to give an overview of the sub-field of machine learning interpretability.
 I do not intend for this post to be necessarily comprehensive, but my goal is to review conceptual frameworks, existing research, and future directions.

 Most of these ideas are based heavily off of Zach Lipton's [Mythos of Model Interpretability](https://arxiv.org/pdf/1606.03490.pdf), which I think is the best paper for understanding the different definitions of interpretability (and related techniques).
 For a deeper dive into specific techniques, I recommend [A Survey Of Methods For Explaining Black Box Models](https://arxiv.org/pdf/1802.01933.pdf) which covers a wide variety of approaches for many different ML well as model-agnostic approaches.
-For neural nets specifically, [Explainable Deep Learning:A Field Guide for the Uninitiated](https://arxiv.org/pdf/2004.14545.pdf) provides an in-depth read.
+For neural nets specifically, [Explainable Deep Learning: A Field Guide for the Uninitiated](https://arxiv.org/pdf/2004.14545.pdf) provides an in-depth read.
+Two other good recent conceptual surveys are [here](https://www.pnas.org/content/116/44/22071) and [here](https://arxiv.org/pdf/1905.08883.pdf).

 (Shout-out to [Connected Papers](https://www.connectedpapers.com/main/d516daff247f7157fccde6649ace91d969cd1973/The-Mythos-of-Model-Interpretability/) which made navigating the paper landscape for interpretability very bearable.)